 Even Emperors feel grief.
-Like Franz Joseph at the loss of his beloved Empress Elisabeth.
+Like Franz Joseph at the loss of his beloved Empress Elisabeth in 1898.
 The Sisi memorial dedicated to her memory fills a tract of the Volksgarten park.

 - Finished in 1907, with water features, a statue, flower beds and a tree-lined avenue